hiuchida/kabusapi-cui/README.md

 ### symbolname.option2

-Call the symbolnameFuture API with the OptionCode parameter added.
+Call the symbolnameOption API with the OptionCode parameter added.
 Specify the token in xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
 Specify the DerivMonth as yyyyMM format in 202308.
 Specify the PutOrCall as "P" or "C" in C.